leftCoast/Arduino/libraries/LC_Screen/README LC_Screen.txt

 displayObj
 ***

 The global object screen is a displayObj.
 It is created automatically.
-It’s initialized by selecting the hardware object you want and optionally the rotation.
+It’s initialized by selecting the hardware object you want and optionally the rotation and then, possibly the SD card.
+Most have them.

-boolean initScreen(byte hardware, int inRotation=0) <— Call to init the screen.
+boolean initScreen(byte hardware,byte inRotation=0,byte,SD_CS=0); <— Call to init the screen.

 The user typically won’t interact with the screen itself, typically the different subclassed drawObjs will interact with the screen.